stormy-sandy/People-Counter-Application-with-Intel-Optimization/WRITEUP.md

 **My method(s) to compare models before and after conversion to Intermediate Representations were:**

-3. used benchmark_tool provided by Intel OpenVINO Toolkit over my laptop by feeding single image asynchronously and checking following parameters:
+Used benchmark_tool provided by Intel OpenVINO Toolkit over my laptop by feeding single image asynchronously and checking following parameters:
 	* Throughput
 	* Count
 	* Latency